U.S. flag

 Slideshow - AMBER Alert Awareness Day - 2006

-Assistant Attorney General for the Office of Justice Programs Regina Schofield and Attorney General Gonzales present plaque to Donna Norris, Amber Hagerman’s mother, at the AMBER Alert Awareness Day Ceremony held on January 13, 2006 during the OJJDP conference "Building on Success: Providing Today's Youth With Opportunities for a Better Tomorrow".
+Assistant Attorney General for the Office of Justice Programs Regina Schofield and Attorney General Gonzales present plaque to Donna Norris, Amber Hagerman’s mother, at the AMBER Alert Awareness Day Ceremony held on January 13, 2006.

 Slideshow - Assistant Attorney General Regina Schofield - 2006 Conference

-Assistant Attorney General Regina Schofield speaking at AMBER Alert Awareness Day Ceremony on January 13, 2006.
+Assistant Attorney General Schofield speaking at AMBER Alert Awareness Day Ceremony on January 13, 2006.

 Slideshow - National Missing Children's Day Ceremony - May 25, 2006

-The U.S. Department of Justice held its 23rd annual commemoration of National Missing Children's Day on May 25, 2006, at the Department's Hall of Justice in Washington, DC.
-Attorney General Gonzales gave the keynote address and Postmaster General John E. Potter announced the official issuance of the AMBER Alert Awareness stamp.
-Learn more details
+At the 23rd annual commemoration of National Missing Children's Day on May 25, 2006, Postmaster General John E. Potter announced the issuance of the AMBER Alert Awareness stamp.
+Learn more details.

 Slideshow - Attorney General Gonzales, with Michelle Collins of the National Center for Missing and Exploited Children - August 2006